HobnobMancer/cazy_webscraper/README.md

 --------------------------------

+> [!IMPORTANT]
+> A new version of `cazy_webscraper` is under development and is available on the `dev` branch.
+At the moment only the core functionality
+> of building a local CAZyme database is supported.
+But this new version is significantly lighter (using a **lot** less RAM) and
+> faster than the current release, building a local CAZyme database containing all records from CAZy in 2m5s on a
+> standard office laptop.
+Please do try out the new release of `cazy_webscraper` and provide us with any feedback!

 ## cazy_webscraper

 `cazy_webscraper` is an application and Python3 package for the automated retrieval of protein data from the [CAZy](http://wwww.cazy.org/) database.
 The code is distributed under the MIT license.